Best Outdoor Security Systems in 2026

 Outdoor Camera

-Let’s zoom in on a couple of Arlo’s outdoor cameras – the Arlo Pro 5S and the Arlo Go.
+Let’s zoom in on a couple of Arlo’s outdoor cameras – the Arlo Pro 6 and the Arlo Go 2.

-The Arlo Pro 5S is a 2K spotlight camera.
-It has a better resolution than SimpliSafe’s outdoor camera, and it’s sleeker, too.
-We also noticed that it has a wide-angle lens capable of covering a 160-degree field.
-That will bode well for you if you have a large outdoor space to monitor.
-And just like the outdoor camera from SimpliSafe, the Arlo Pro 5S offers customizable activity zones and person detection.
-On top of all that, Arlo’s pricing for the Arlo Pro 5S is affordable – only $179.99 on regular days, with occasional discounts to sweeten the pot.
+The Arlo Pro 6 is a 2K QHD spotlight camera with superior resolution compared to SimpliSafe’s outdoor camera, plus a sleeker, more modern design.
+We also noticed it features a wide-angle lens capable of covering a 160-degree field of view — ideal if you have a large outdoor space to monitor.
+And just like the outdoor camera from SimpliSafe, the Arlo Pro 6 offers customizable activity zones and person detection.
+On top of all that, Arlo’s pricing for the Arlo Pro 5S is affordable — only $229.99 on regular days, with occasional discounts to sweeten the pot.

 Arlo Essentials Camera